toyokazu/fluent-plugin-mqtt-io/README.md

 ```

-In this example, the following mapping is assumed to be created at ElasticSearch.
+The following mapping is assumed to be created at ElasticSearch.

 ```